jeanpaulsio/notes/books/pragmatic_programmer/chapter_05-part1.md

 > The view is an interpretation of the model.
 It doesn't need to be graphical.
 The controller is more of a coordination mechanism, and doesn't have to be related to any sort of input device.

+* John: Each view should have its own controller.
+* John: Debugging View - interesting concept.

 ### Tip 43: Use Blackboards to Coordinate Workflow

 JP: Use blackboards to coordinate disparate facts and agents, while maintaining independence and isolation among participants
+John: The blackboard style of programming removes the need for so many interfaces, making for a more elegant and consistent system.
+John: "Feed" concept

 ### Picks

-JP: Programming Elixir by Dave Thomas
+* JP: Programming Elixir by Dave Thomas

 Seriously... just look how cool this is.